fmerg/pymerkle/README.md

 recalculation of the root-hash (since only the hashes at the tree's rightmost branch need be recalculated upon appending new leaves).

-The topology turns out to be identical with that of a binary _Sekura tree_, depicted in Section 5.4 of [this](https://keccak.team/files/Sakura.pdf) paper.
+The topology turns out to be identical with that of a binary _Sakura tree_, depicted in Section 5.4 of [this](https://keccak.team/files/Sakura.pdf) paper.

 ## Development